 Through her pioneering research and transformational work as an educator and coach, Dr. Carla passionately helps youth and girls build resilience, make healthy choices and reach their full potential; empowers parents to communicate effectively with their daughters and help them thrive during the teen and tween years; and prepares educators and concerned adults to deliver effective girls’ programming.
 As a business coach and mentor to women who work with girls, she teaches her clients how to monetize their passions and build enjoyable and profitable businesses so they can have a bigger impact without burning out.

 A sought-after, dynamic and memorable speaker, Dr. Carla has lectured widely and delivered powerful messages to diverse audiences of youth, parents, women, researchers, educators, public health practitioners, youth-serving professionals and concerned adults.
+She was featured as one of “30 Allies in 30 Days” by SPARK, a girl-fueled movement that advocates for the development of girls’ healthy sexuality and self-esteem.

 Dr. Carla is available for speaking engagements, in-person and virtual coaching, media appearances, spokesperson opportunities, writing opportunities and consulting projects.